 This exact event happened to one large district.
 District leaders were notified via email that the hackers—strongly believed to be students—claimed to have downloaded students’ grades and Social Security numbers as well as the confidential information of employees, students, and parents going back almost 20 years.

 The hackers even provided the links to the information to prove their good work.
-The estimated cost to clean up this invasive attack—$30,000,000.

 The old pen and paper method of taking attendance perhaps wasn’t the most efficient, but it was relatively secure.